USS Spectacle: Invasion of Okinawa operations

-Under Constant Attack and hit by a Kamikaze
+Under constant attack and hit by a kamikaze

 On 4 May, the minesweeper sank two small Japanese boats and set one afire with gunfire.
 That evening, she was strafed by an enemy plane.
 She sank another small boat on 13 May; and, the next evening, she sank five small suicide boats.
 Spectacle took patrol station near Ie Shima on 22 May and, early that morning, splashed a "Betty".
 At 0805, a diving kamikaze crashed into the minesweeper, striking the ship under her port 40-millimeter gun tub, causing extensive damage and blowing many of her crew overboard.
 Her rudder jammed.
 She dropped anchor to avoid running over her men in the water.
-At 0815, USS LSM-135 began picking up survivors; but, 15 minutes later, the medium landing ship was also hit by a kamikaze and burst into flames.
+At 0815, began picking up survivors; but, 15 minutes later, the medium landing ship was also hit by a kamikaze and burst into flames.
 Spectacles losses were: 11 killed outright, four who died of wounds, six wounded, and 14 missing in action.